collective/collective.subscribablesections/README.txt

 My currents thoughts for solutions are:

-    1. solve by sticking an extra interface on a Folder, possibly use p4a.subtyper
+    1. Mark as Subscribable: solve by sticking an extra interface on a Folder, possibly use p4a.subtyper
-    2. create a view + portlet
+    2. List of Subscribable Sections: create a view + portlet
     3.  a. annotate on the folder
         b. create a portlet which lists subscription requests, view for approving